Author of The Blackout Book and the online course Bloom Where You’re Planted

 Before we talk about how to start prepping, let’s take a moment to remind ourselves of why we should be prepping.

 Contaminated water caused a complete loss of municipal services in both Ohio and West Virginia, resulting in almost a million people vying for the stock in local stores.

 A freak confluence of storms caused a “Superstorm” that took out power to much of the Eastern Seaboard, including New York City and the coastal parts of New Jersey.
 Nearly a year later, some families were still without electricity to their homes.

-Two winters in a row, a “polar vortex” caused horrifyingly low temperatures and paired with winter storms to make the mid-western US resemble the Artic Circle.
+Four winters in a row, a “polar vortex” caused horrifyingly low temperatures and paired with winter storms to make the mid-western US resemble the Arctic Circle.

 A small town in Missouri was under siege twice in a few months due to a police shooting of a young black man, and the officer’s subsequent acquittal.

-However, if you’re ready to accept this fact, read on.
-I’ll tell you how to get started in a way that isn’t overwhelming.
+If you’re ready to accept this fact, read on.
+I’ll tell you how to start prepping in a way that isn’t overwhelming.
 No bunkers, no wearing of tinfoil, no filtering and drinking of pee, and no building of Arks will be mentioned.
 That stuff is all in Prepping 201.
 (Kidding!)

 When you begin reading websites about prepping, sometimes it can be overwhelming.
 You see people talking about their one-year food supplies, their bug-out lodges, their ammo collection, and their homestead that is so far out in the wilderness that they have to climb a big pine tree on top of the mountain to get an internet connection and boast online about their seclusion.